Franklin, Kansas

 Franklin, Kansas, an extinct town today, was located just four miles southeast of Lawrence in Douglas County.

-When the settlement was founded in October 1853, it was a pro-slavery stronghold during the days of Territorial Kansas.
-Situated between the Kansas River and Wakarusa River, it was one of the county’s oldest settlements and Indian trading posts and the first stage stop west of Westport (now part of Kansas City, Missouri .)
+When the settlement was founded in October 1853, it was a pro-slavery stronghold during Territorial Kansas.
+Situated between the Kansas River and Wakarusa River, it was one of the county’s oldest settlements and Indian trading posts, and the first stage stop west of Westport (now part of Kansas City, Missouri).

 When Kansas was opened to settlement in 1854, several Missourians moved to Franklin, further strengthening its pro-slavery stance.
 In 1855, Franklin received a post office.
-Situated so closely to Lawrence, the “unofficial” Free State capital, the settlers were constantly in conflict.
+Situated so close to Lawrence, the “unofficial” Free State capital, the settlers were constantly in conflict.
 Two battles were fought near here in 1856 — the Battle of Franklin in June and the Battle of Fort Saunders in August.
-Several minor skirmishes continued through the fall, but afterward, the pro-slave forces began to leave.
+Several minor skirmishes continued through the fall, but thereafter the pro-slavery forces began to withdraw.

 Franklin, Kansas Townsite